 Paper Snowflakes are so easy to make, all you need to make these fun festive decorations are scissors and a sheet of paper.
 It’s best to use a lightweight paper to make it easier to cut through all the layers.
 The most important thing is to learn how to fold the paper before cutting.

-- Then, fold your triangle in thirds.
+Next, fold the triangle in thirds.
 You may need to adjust these folds a little, so don’t crease the paper until the folds are just right.
 Your folds will overlap each other.

-- Draw a design on your folded paper.
+Draw a design on your folded paper.
 Cut the snowflake following the lines that you drew.
-You can also use a hole punch to punch holes to decorate it.

 How do snowflakes form?